 We have been investigating samples from the Middle East, from Iran and Iraq.
 It was fascinating to find out more about the relationship between different civilisations according to the material developments.
 While there are currently national borders between Iran and Iraq, thousands of years ago there were nations which cut across those borders, such as Mesopotamia & Babylonia, in our research we mainly focussed on Mesopotamian ceramics.
 More recently we have had some samples from the Roman theatre in Mainz, which is another exciting direction in which we can take our research.

 Of course nobody can say with 100% certainty what will happen in future.
-I intend on coming back to Siegen once again, however Prof. Trettin will retire soon, so that might make it difficult.
+I intend on coming back to Siegen once again, however Prof. Dr. Trettin will retire soon, so that might make it difficult.
 I am very grateful for all of the kindness and help given to me by him and all of my colleagues here.

-The University Siegen has fantastic atmosphere of collaboration, we worked together with scientists from many different disciplines during our research, and we could always have interesting discussion with our colleagues, which would sometimes lead to new and interesting areas.
+The University of Siegen has a fantastic atmosphere of collaboration, we worked together with scientists from many different disciplines during our research, and we could always have interesting discussion with our colleagues, which would sometimes lead to new and interesting areas.
 The University is also able to provide all of the equipment needed for our scientific analysis.
-While the city of Siegen does not have so many exciting things to see compared with larger cities, it is noticeably improving very time I come back, and I hope to come back again soon.
+While the City of Siegen does not have so many exciting things to see compared with larger cities, it is noticeably improving very time I come back, and I hope to come back again soon.

-Prof. Page Laws
+Prof. Dr. Page Laws

-Norfolk State University, USA
+Norfolk State University, United

-Host at the University of Siegen: Prof. Daniel Stein North American Literary and Cultural Studies
+Host at the University of Siegen: Univ.-Prof. Dr. Daniel Stein

-- My Ph.D. is in Comparative Literature (Yale 1979), with emphases in French/Francophone, German and English/Anglophone literature.
+My PhD is in Comparative Literature (Yale 1979), with emphases in French/Francophone, German and English/Anglophone literature.
 I am particularly interested in European and African views of America, and much of my work has focused on modern and post-modern fiction, drama and film.
 I do Cultural Studies, often with a transnational emphasis.

 We hope that our “Mother(s) of Exiles” project – comparing attitudes towards immigration in Germany and the US – will result in a second book within this upcoming academic year.
 We are also expecting half a dozen Siegen professors or graduate students to visit us here in Virginia for the 2019 conference commemorating the 400th anniversary of Africans landing in Anglo-America.

 SSiegen was unusually hot during our early June visit, but my colleagues and I truly relished the (human) warmth of our very cordial reception!

-Prof. Andonaq Londo
+Prof. Dr. Andonaq Londo

 Polytechnic University of

-Host at the University of Siegen: Prof. Dr. Thomas Carolus Chair of Hydrokinetic Flow Machines
+Host at the University of Siegen: Univ.-Prof. Dr.-Ing.
+M.Sc.
+Thomas Carolus

-I currently hold the title of full professor at the energy department of the Polytechnic University of Tirana – Albania, I have held this title since 1980.
+I currently hold the title of full Professor at the energy department of the Polytechnic University of Tirana, Albania.
+I have held this title since 1980.
 There I teach Fluid Mechanics, Fluid Machinery, Internal Combustion Engines, and Fluid Power.
 I’m leader of the scientific research group at Energy department for the above scientific field.
 I have served for three terms as Dean of my faculty.
 From 2003-2008 I have served as a director of the scientific research office at the Polytechnic University of Tirana.
 From 2004-2012 I was chairman of the German –Albanian Cultural Association “Robert Schwarz”.

 My last visit to the University of Siegen was in July 2017.
-Once again, the Department of Energy at the Polytechnic University of Tirana organized, under the direction of the University of Siegen, a summer school in the field of energy and energy efficiency.
-During the summer school, Prof. Thomas Carolus met about 40 researchers and students from Germany, Albania, the USA, and China over three days.
+Once again, the Department of Energy at the Polytechnic University of Tirana organised, under the direction of the University of Siegen, a summer school in the field of energy and energy efficiency.
+During the summer school, Prof. Dr.-Ing.
+Carolus met about 40 researchers and students from Germany, Albania, the United States, and China over three days.
 Students and young researchers from these countries discussed their work in the fields of turbine power and energy efficiency.
-This activity was funded by the Erasmus+ program and organized by Prof. Carolus.
+This activity was funded by the Erasmus+ program and organised by Prof. Dr.-Ing.
+Carolus.
 Mechanical engineering students from Siegen and Albania, who spent the summer semester at the University of Siegen on the Erasmus program, shared their ideas through lectures and poster presentations and discussed current energy issues.
 The first “Energy” summer school took place in Tirana in 2012.
 At that time everyone involved had great interest in repeating this success.
 We were able to do so, this time in Siegen, in July 2017.
 A continuation of this technical exchange on the international level would be most desirable for everyone involved, particularly given the international relevance of renewable energy.

-I have spent much time in the University of Siegen in cooperation with Prof. Thomas Carolus.
+I have spent much time in the University of Siegen in cooperation with Prof. Dr.-Ing.
+Carolus.
 My first visit was in November 1996 for two months after I had received a DAAD scholarship to work with at the University of Siegen’s Institute for Fluid und Thermodynamics.
-In 1997 I became a member of the scientific research group lead by Prof. Thomas Carolus.
+In 1997 I became a member of the scientific research group lead by Prof. Dr.-Ing.
+Carolus.
 I then worked in this team for more one year.
-Since my first time in Siegen, I have gained exchange experience not only in teaching, but also in scientific research with Prof. Thomas Carolus and his group.
+Since my first time in Siegen, I have gained exchange experience not only in teaching, but also in scientific research with Prof. Dr.-Ing.
+Carolus and his group.
 This was the greatest experience I have had while working with professors and institutions outside of Albania.
-Prof. Thomas Carolus has also spent much time at the Polytechnic University of Tirana.
+Prof. Dr.-Ing.
+Carolus has also spent much time at the Polytechnic University of Tirana.
 I would like to thank him for the great help given at our University in the preparation of new mechanical engineering teaching plans, which were needed for the restructuring of our higher education system in accordance with the Bologna process.
 Meanwhile, I would like to further emphasize his great work in supervising the work of diplomas of many Albanian students, who stayed for approximately 6 months at the University of Siegen, near the Institute for Fluid und Thermodynamics.
-Between 2001 and 2016, 12 Albanian mechanical engineering students have completed a Master's degree under supervision of Prof. Carolus.
+Between 2001 and 2016, 12 Albanian mechanical engineering students have completed a Master's degree under supervision of Prof. Dr.-Ing.
+Carolus.

 Our future plans naturally follow from our research efforts in the past and present in the field of renewable energy, we will continue to write joint publications in future years.
-I and my Assistant Ardit Gjeta recently met with Prof. Carolus in Darmstadt, in April 2018 at the International Conference “ On Fan Noise , Aerodynamics, Applications and systems “ where we presented a paper together.
+I and my assistant Ardit Gjeta recently met with Prof. Dr.-Ing.
+Carolus in Darmstadt in April 2018 at the International Conference “ On Fan Noise , Aerodynamics, Applications and systems “ where we presented a paper together.
 I hope that our common research work will continue not just through continued joint participation in EU and German-funded research projects, but also in joint research in areas of mutual interest.
 Meanwhile, I hope that the exchange of students, academic staff and administrative staff will continue to grow with the University of Siegen.

-Prof. Jin Zhao
+Prof. Dr. Jin Zhao

-Tongji University, China.
+Tongji University, China

-German Applied Linguistics
+Chair of German Applied Linguistics

-- German as a foreign langue
+- German as a foreign language

 - Intercultural communication